 - there are legal or regulatory reasons why the licensee needs to be located in an EU Member State.

-Assuming parties are in agreement, they would be advised to amend existing licences to ensure it is clear whether the UK will remain part of the licensed territory after Brexit, and at the same time to clarify the position with regard to future EU joiners/leavers.
-The same is true for licences currently under (re-)negotiation.
+Assuming parties are in agreement, they would be advised to amend existing licences to ensure it is clear whether the UK will remain part of the licensed territory after 1 January 2021, and at the same time to clarify the position with regard to future EU joiners/leavers.
+The same is true for licences currently under (re-) negotiation.

 If the correct interpretation is that the UK remains part of the licensed territory, there is a second question about whether the new comparable UKTM right deriving from the EUTM is automatically included in the existing licence without the need to amend the licence.
-This is covered in the transition UK legislation which states that where a licence permits use in the UK under an EUTM before the end of the transition period it shall treated as being included in the existing licence.
+This is covered in the transition UK legislation which states that where a licence permits use in the UK under an EUTM before the end of the transition period it shall be treated as being included in the existing licence, subject to any agreement to the contrary between licensor and licensee.
+This will be the case regardless of whether the licence has been registered or not.
+Since the comparable UKTM is only enforceable in the UK, the licence can only apply to authorise acts done there (and the regulations specifically state that the terms of the licence will be deemed subject to such modifications as are necessary for their application in the UK).

 Assume that the UK 'portion' of an EUTM will be replaced by a new comparable UKTM registration (e.g. with the same filing, publication and registration dates as the EUTM).
 The right being licensed in the scenario contemplated above is likely then to either: (1) change altogether from an EUTM to a UKTM (where the territory is the UK only), or (2) be expanded to include a UKTM (for the UK part of the licensed territory), alongside the existing EUTM (for the EU part of the licensed territory).